 - 2 cups oat milk (or non-dairy milk of choice)

-- ½ Tbsp maple syrup (more or less depending on desired sweetness)
+- 1/2 tablespoon maple syrup (more or less depending on desired sweetness)

-- In small saucepan bring water, black tea bag or loose leaf tea, and chai tea spices to a low boil then simmer for 5 minutes to steep tea and spices.
+- Make tea: In small saucepan bring water, black tea bag or loose leaf tea, and chai tea spices to a low boil then simmer for 5 minutes to steep tea and spices.

-- Pour in oat milk, maple syrup and stir; change heat to medium to warm oat milk, about 3-4 minutes.
-Once warmed through, strain mixture through fine mesh strainer (or cheese cloth, or mesh straining bag).
+- Add milk & sweetener: Pour in oat milk, maple syrup and stir; change heat to medium to warm oat milk, about 3-4 minutes.
+Once warmed through, strain mixture through fine mesh sieve (or cheese cloth, or mesh straining bag).

-- Taste test before adding more sweetness; top with whipped cream and little cinnamon for a coffee shop homemade chai latte experience!
+- Serve: Taste test before adding more sweetness; top with whipped cream and little cinnamon for a coffee shop homemade chai latte experience!
+Feel free to froth for some foam.

 Use your milk of choice, depending on dietary preference.
 If using a sweetened milk, you may want to adjust the maple syrup.
 Honey may also be used.